intelligent-agent/Recore/README.md

 are used to boot a board in FEL mode.
 See Makefile for instructions to use those for a specific revision.

+The file `configs/recore_fel_config` is used to compile the new u-boot binaries, it is based on u-boot-v2022.07.

 ## Sources
 The binaries are identical to the what is used in Refactor distro, the source code is available here: